We already talked about collaboration as a life strategy for success on this website.

 The Cynic Mindset

-The “manipulator’s mindset” Braiker describes is the same as the win-lose mindset we are discussing here.
+The “manipulator’s mindset” Braiker describes is the same as the win-lose mindset we discuss here, which in turn is the same as the “defector strategy” of game theory.

-In brief, conversely to the enlightened, win-win mindset, the defector mindset believes that win-win is neither possible, nor ideal.
+In brief, conversely to the enlightened, win-win mindset, the cynic defector believes that win-win is neither possible, nor ideal.

 This is how the cynic thinks: